wavefrontHQ/docs/pages/doc/logging_overview.md

 </table>

-{%include note.html content="Your administrators decide how long they want to keep the log data in Tanzu Observability,  7, 15, or 30 days.
-If you don’t see the logs before a specific time and want to keep the data for a longer time, contact [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support) for help."%}
+{%include note.html content="Tanzu Observability retains logs for 7, 15, or 30 days, based on your settings.
+To keep log data for longer, contact [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support)."%}

-## What's a Log?
+## What's a Tanzu Observability Log?

-Logs are structured or unstructured text records of events that took place at a given time.
+Logs are structured or unstructured text records of incidents that took place at a given time.
 You need to send logs as a JSON payload.
 Logs in Tanzu Observability include the following attributes:

 <table style="width: 100;">